azurecitadel/azurecitadel.github.io/labs/kubernetes/part3.md

 ```
 kubectl port-forward {data_api_pod_name} 8080:4000
 ```
 Now access the Data API in your browser by visiting `http://localhost:8080/api/info` this should return some system & status information from the Smilr API as JSON.
-Use `Ctrl+C` to stop the `kubectl port-forward` command and close the tunnel.
+You can now use `Ctrl+C` to stop the `kubectl port-forward` command and close the tunnel.

 ## End of Module 3
 What we have have at this stage in Kubernetes can be represented as follows
 ![Application Architecture Diagram](/labs/kubernetes/images/part3.png)

-Now this is not a great configuration for a lot of reasons, and in the next module we will examine why, and rectify it
+Now this is not a recommended configuration for a lot of reasons, and in the next module we will examine why, and start to rectify it

 ---